hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

   * Resize all the images to the same size
   * Convert images into floating point tensors
   * Rescale the pixel values (between 0 and 255) to the [0, 1] interval
-  * "Batch size" is the number of samples in a batch
+  * "Batch size" is the number of samples in each training step
     * Because you can't pass the entire dataset into NN all at once, need multiple batches
     * `training_batchs = total training sample size / training batch size`
     * `validation_batchs = total validation sample size / validation batch size`
   * 1 "Epoch" will process the entire dataset to update weights
-  * "Number of iterations = total dataset size/batch size", it's the number of batches needed to complete 1 epoch
+  * "Number of iterations (or number of steps) = total dataset size/batch size", it's the number of steps needed to complete 1 epoch
   * Seperate data and labels
     * Labels are created based on directories, different classes of images are put in different directories
 * [Image batch preprocess for federated learning][43]